wbaldoumas/java-fundamentals/README.md

-# spring-fundamentals
+# java-fundamentals
-A repository to house demo applications built as part of the Spring Framework: Spring 5 Fundamentals Pluralsight Course
+A repository to house demo applications built as part of learning Java via Pluralsight courses.